Leading Angel Public School, Hisar

-Leading Angel Public School (LAPS), Hisar is a private day-boarding co-educational school in Amar Deep Colony, Kamiri Rd (in front of Hanuman Moorti), Hisar, Haryana, 125001, India.
+Leading Angel Public School (LAPS), Hisar is a private day-boarding co-educational school in Amar Deep Colony, Kamiri Rd (in front of Hanuman Moorti), Hisar, Haryana, India.

 History

 School was founded in April 1998 by the experienced educator and army veteran of 1962 Sino-Indian War Ch.
 Ramchander Dalal.

 Management

 The school is run by the School Management Committee (SMC) under the leadership of principal Mrs. Bimla Dalal, a prominent sportsperson.

 Affiliation

 The school is affiliated with the Haryana Board of School Education (BSEH).

-To maintain the quality of education, every year the school is visited by the government-appointed Block Resource Center (BRC) coordinator and Circle Resource Center (CRC) coordinator".
+To maintain the quality of education, every year the school is visited by the government-appointed Block Resource Center (BRC) coordinator and Circle Resource Center (CRC) coordinator.

 Campus

-The Leading Angel Public School (LAPS), Hisar has one campus in Amar Deep Colony, Kamiri Rd (in front of Hanuman Moorti), Hisar, Haryana, 125004, India, Phone: +91 1662 244777.
+The Leading Angel Public School (LAPS), Hisar has one campus in Amar Deep Colony, Kamiri Rd (in front of Hanuman Moorti), Hisar, Haryana, 125004, India.

 Admissions and scademic session

 Admissions are open every year from March.
-The academic session session runs for 230 days from April until February or March with 40-day-long summer holidays in May and June, 10-day-long Dussera holidays in September, winter holidays, two to three weeks post-exam holidays in March and April and public holidays.
+The academic session runs for 230 days from April until February or March with 40-day-long summer holidays in May and June, 10-day-long Dussera holidays in September, winter holidays, two to three weeks post-exam holidays in March and April and public holidays.

 The school has Continuous and Comprehensive Evaluation scheme and maintains pupil's record as per the requirements of the Right to Education Act (RTE).